-Wood Warblers are small birds of oak woodland in the north and west of the UK, particularly upland areas.
+Wood warblers are small birds of oak woodland in the north and west of the UK, particularly upland areas.
 They sing from high-up in the canopy, but build their nests in low scrub or even on the ground in hollows.
-Like other warblers, Wood Warblers are insectivorous.
+Like other warblers, they are insectivorous.

 Classified in the UK as a Red List species under the Birds of Conservation Concern review and as a Priority Species in the UK Biodiversity Action Plan.

 A summer visitor to northern and western Britain.

 The wood warbler is one of a group of summer visitors; together with pied flycatcher and redstart, they are characteristic of sessile oak woodland in the west of Britain.